xenial-io/Xenial.Blog/_drafts/2019-03-26-how-to-precache-an-xaf-winforms-application.md

     - Manifest and not 100% full trust
 - dotnet.core 3.0
   - Pro's
-    - The `modern` dotnet
+    - The *modern* dotnet
     - Has a lot of performance optimizations out of the box (`Span<T>`, `dotnet native etc`)
-    - Still in beta, support from [DevExpress]() is comming, so further investigations are needed
+    - Still in beta, support from [DevExpress](//community.devexpress.com/blogs/winforms/archive/2019/01/25/winforms-controls-2019-roadmap.aspx#netcore) is in the making, so further investigations are needed
     - Self contained
   - Con's
     - Is still in beta